 Another idea we are experimenting with is that of putting on our own schedule of paid workshops.
 So far we have only adopted the model in which the organisation would purchase a workshop and give access to its researchers.
 However, we want to see whether launching our own series of workshops would be something that the community would be interested in.

 Keep your eyes peeled for that and sign up to our newsletter to stay up to date with our events.

 Developing V2 of the Guide to Communicating research beyond academia

 We are currently developing the second, updated and upgraded version of our bestselling guide to communicating research beyond academia.
-This will be a comprehensive guide covering more than just visual summaries – such as infographic, videos, policy briefs, animations and more – as well as aspects to do with social media, communication plans.
+This will be a comprehensive guide covering more than just visual summaries – such as infographics, videos, policy briefs, animations and more – as well as aspects to do with social media, and communication plans.
 We are collating a lot of the amazing information we have developed this year and combining it into this amazing resource – coming to you in 2021.

 The plan to develop this guide to communicating research beyond academia will most likely also incorporate a research element.
 We are planning to launch a scoping review or at the very least an assessment of the evidence that already exists on research communication, and the various formats that this can come in.
 This is set to be a much more comprehensive edition than our current guide, and we hope to offer as much value as possible in this resource.

 The end of 2020 saw the onboarding of new team members for research retold.
 Despite not being able to work in an office together, we found the internal communication tools we had set up very useful.
 Our main tools for internal comms are Slack and Trello, two brilliant resources for communication and project management.
 We are delighted to start 2021 with in-house support from our graphic designer Sam Brown and research communicator Phebe Bonilla PhD.

 Securing medium to long term collaborations